RobRich999/Chromium_Clang/README.md

 The Chromium web browser for Windows and Linux built with the open source Clang compiler and LLD linker.

-Additional features of the build include modified compiler and linker optimizations via build configuration modifications.
+Additional features of the builds include modified compiler and linker optimizations via build configuration modifications.

 Build marked with the "+fulllto" tag utilize whole-program analysis and cross-module optimization using "full" link time optimization.